 Lord, help me to be free of duplicity and guile.
 Help me to be a person of honesty, integrity and sincerity.
 Thank You for the example set by Saint Bartholomew.
 Give me the grace I need to imitate his virtues.
 Jesus, I trust in You.

 Fidelity in Suffering

 Memorial of the Passion of Saint John the Baptist, August 29

 The girl hurried back to the king’s presence and made her request, “I want you to give me at once on a platter the head of John the Baptist.”
 The king was deeply distressed, but because of his oaths and the guests he did not wish to break his word to her.
 So he promptly dispatched an executioner with orders to bring back his head.
-Matthew 6:25-27
+Mark 6:25-27

 This sad story, of the beheading of John the Baptist, reveals much to us.
 It reveals, above all, the mystery of evil in our world and God’s permissive will in allowing evil, at times, to flourish.

 Why did God allow St. John to be beheaded?
 He was a great man.
 Jesus, Himself, said that there was no one born of woman greater than John the Baptist.
 And, yet, He allowed John to suffer this great injustice.

 St. Teresa of Ávila once said to our Lord, “Dear Lord, if this is how You treat Your friends, it is no wonder You have so few!”
 Yes, God has clearly allowed those whom He loves to suffer greatly throughout history.
 What does this tell us?